 Trees Enhance Happiness And the Human Brain

-Cyrus the Great, 2,500 years ago, built beautiful green gardens in Persia’s capital.
+2,500 years ago, Cyrus the Great built beautiful green gardens in Persia’s capital.
 They are said to improve human health and generate a sense of “calm” in this busy metropolis.
 If you have a memorial tree in your backyard, give it a hug now and receive the wonderful benefits.

 The Practice Of Shinrin Yoku (森林浴) ‘Forest Bathing’